Dead Cities: History

 Chris Wickham, in the authoritative survey of the post-Roman world, "Framing the Early Middle Ages" (2006) argues that these were settlements of prosperous peasants which have few or no specifically urban features.
 The impressive remains of domestic architecture are the result of the prosperity of peasants who benefited from a strong international trade in olive oil at the end of Antiquity.

 Another argument is that these were prosperous cities that flourished because they were located along major trade routes in the Byzantine Empire, and not merely prosperous peasant settlements.
-After conquest by the Arabs, the trade routes changed, and as a result these towns lost the majority of the business which fostered their economies.
+After conquest by the Arabs, the trade routes changed, and as a result, these towns lost the majority of the business which fostered their economies.
 On this view, settlers eventually abandoned their towns and headed for other cities that were flourishing under the Arabs and the Umayyads as increasing urbanisation took its toll.

 The ancient villages of the Dead Cities illustrate the transition from the ancient pagan world of the Roman Empire to Byzantine Christianity.

 The Dead Cites were inscribed as a UNESCO World Heritage Site in 2011, under the name of "Ancient Villages of Northern Syria".
+The Dead Cities were the 1348th site to be added to UNESCO's World Heritage Site list.
+The Dead Cities have been on the Endangered UNESCO list since 2013, meaning the site was not endangered for only two years.

 Before the Syrian Civil War most sites had become easily accessible, the majority of the dead cities were well-preserved and tourists could access the sites quite freely, though some of the Dead Cities are quite difficult to reach without a guide (there is a guidebook by Abdallah Hadjar with a detailed map that is useful for finding the lesser known sites; The Church of St Simeon Stylites and Other Archaeological Sites in the Mountains of Simeon and Halaqa.
+However, the Syrian Civil War has caused Syrian refugees to flee to these sites in hopes of finding shelter.
+In various areas, refugees have repurposed the stone ruins located on these sites to rebuild their livelihoods.